-Computer scientist and laboratory automation specialist for the Laboratory Automation Group in the Office of Information Systems Management.
-This position involves license administration for the LabVIEW program at NIST, custom programming in support of ongoing research, and design and assembly of new automated testing systems.
-Research projects include hydrogen pipeline safety and fatigue, Charpy impact verification with instrumented strikers, electrochemical microscopy in biological applications, supercritical CO2 corrosion, and microbial noise measurements.
+Laboratory automation specialist for the Laboratory Automation Group in the Office of Information Systems Management.
+Provides custom programming and support of ongoing research, design and assembly of new automated testing systems, and license administration for the enterprise LabVIEW program at NIST.
+Interested in machine vision, image processing, artificial intelligence, and mechatronics.
+Current research support projects include hydrogen pipeline safety and fatigue, Charpy impact verification with instrumented strikers, and Laboratory Information Management Systems (LIMS).

 Member of the Alpha Sigma Nu Honor Society (2016-Present)